appearance-aware/dlite/README.md

 ## Acknowledgments

-This research was conducted at the Australian Centre for Robotics, The University of Sydney, and supported by the Australian Robotic Inspection and Asset Management (ARIAM) Hub.
+The authors gratefully acknowledge support from the NSW Space Research Network to present this work.
+This research was supported in part through the NVIDIA Academic Grant Program.
+This work was supported in part by the ARC Research Hub in Intelligent Robotic Systems for Real-Time Asset Management (IH210100030).

 ## License